5 Shortcuts For Catching Snook In Florida

 Here’s a quick video showing the added adventure that paddle fishing can bring to the table…

-5. Don’t Be Afraid Of The Dark
+5. Don’t Be Afraid To Fish In The Dark

 Although snook most certainly feed during the day, they are designed for feeding at night.